rk-lindsey/al_driver/doc/source/quickstart.rst

 ..
 Note ::

    ALD compiled with these software versions are guaranteed to run.
-However, we are unable to confirm its compatibilities with later versions.
+However, we are unable to confirm its compatibilities with later versions, unless otherwise stated.
 Support for newer versions of these softwares is in progress.

 -----